 In other words, just as women desire to be genuinely heard and have husbands who take the final responsibility and protection of their families, so should it be in churches.
-The wise insights and even prophetic voice of women should be clearly heard in churches, and this is why we should fully restore the roles of prophetesses and deaconesses leading alongside men.
+The wise insights and even prophetic voice of women should be clearly heard in churches, and this is why we should fully restore the roles of prophetesses and deaconesses, or any responsibilities where they work alongside men who are pastors or evangelists.
 Marriage defines the attitude and roles of men and women in the Church